Poezedoez/DistantSupervisor/README.md

 Distant Supervisor is the main class that uses:

-* Ontology class located in Ontology.py for the schema of entity and relation types, as well as calculating (an) representation(s) for an entity instance.
+* Ontology class located in Ontology.py for the schema of entity and relation types, as well as calculating representations for an entity instance.

 * DataIterator located in read.py for reading the local document objects that include precalculated BERT embeddings